andrew/ultimate-awesome/README.md

 - [awesome-AI-system](https://github.com/lambda7xx/awesome-AI-system) - Paper and its code for AI System.
 - [Awesome-RAG](https://github.com/lucifertrj/Awesome-RAG) - RAG-VectorDB-Embedings-LlamaIndex-Langchain.
 - [awesome-scholarly-data-analysis](https://github.com/napsternxg/awesome-scholarly-data-analysis) - A curated collection of resources on scholarly data analysis ranging from datasets, papers, and code about bibliometrics, citation analysis, and other scholarly commons resources. .
-- [awesome-elm-gamedev](https://github.com/rofrol/awesome-elm-gamedev) - A curated list of useful Elm tutorials, libraries and software for Game Development.
-Inspired by awesome list.
-Feel free to contribute.
 - [awesome-edtech-tools](https://github.com/hkalant/awesome-edtech-tools) - An ongoing curated list with awesome tools and resources for instructional designers.
 - [awesome-food](https://github.com/jzarca01/awesome-food) - A curated list of food related projects on GitHub.
+- [awesome-bikeprojects](https://github.com/mltbnz/awesome-bikeprojects) - A curated list of awesome projects around the bicycle 🚲.
 - [awesome-AIOps](https://github.com/OpsPAI/awesome-AIOps) - A curated list of awesome academic researches and industrial materials about Artificial Intelligence for IT Operations (AIOps).
 - [awesome-low-level-programming-languages](https://github.com/robertmuth/awesome-low-level-programming-languages) - A curated list of low level programming languages (i.e. suitable for OS and game programming).
 - [awesome-zama](https://github.com/zama-ai/awesome-zama) - A curated list of amazing Fully Homomorphic Encryption (FHE) resources created by the team at Zama.